-- Firm Requirements Power is sold using a 'Take-or-Pay' concept - 'Take-or-Pay' means Customers must pay for their Firm Requirements Power whether they use it or not: - 'Take-or-Pay' amounts depend on actual customer loads (under the Load-Following contract). - Customers cannot decrease their contractual purchase at the Tier 1 rate by adding non-Federal resources. - This prevents 'stranding' Federal System costs. - Take-or-Pay provision provides assurance to the U.S. Treasury that BPA will be able to meet its repayment obligations - Generally, customers only can add resources to serve Above-RHWM Load - There are policy exceptions for adding small renewable resources.
+- Firm Requirements Power is sold on a 'Take-or-Pay' basis - 'Take-or-Pay' means customers must pay for the amount of power the customer is obligated to purchase from BPA: - 'Take-or-Pay' amounts depend on actual customer loads and the type of product (Load-Following vs Slice/Block or Block). - Customers cannot decrease their contractual purchase at the Tier 1 rate by adding non-Federal resources. - This prevents 'stranding' Federal System costs. - Take-or-Pay provision provides assurance to the U.S. Treasury that BPA will be able to meet its repayment obligations - Generally, customers only can add resources to serve Above-RHWM Load - There are policy exceptions for adding small renewable resources.